-Many travellers arrive into Aqaba thanks to the ever-increasing number of low-cost flights into Jordan’s Red Sea region.
+Many travelers arrive into Aqaba thanks to the ever-increasing number of low-cost flights into Jordan’s Red Sea region.
 There are various ways to get from Aqaba to Petra including by bus, by taxi, by rental car, or on a day tour.
 Whether it is to visit Jordan’s Golden Triangle (Aqaba-Petra-Wadi Rum), or as the start of trip backpacking in Jordan, by the time you finish reading this post, you will be familiar with all of the ways to get from Aqaba Jordan to Petra, Jordan’s most famous tourist site.

 Thanks to Aqaba’s proximity to Petra (just a 2 hour drive away) it is possible to leave the resort town and see one of the World Wonders in just a day trip if you are based in Aqaba.
 However, I highly suggest you spend at least one night in Petra to give yourself time to really see this new Wonder of the World!

 Where to Stay when you Get to Petra From Aqaba

 Before you even worry about transportation between Aqaba and Petra you are going to want to make sure you have some accommodation booked.
 There are hundreds of hotels in Petra, most are small, 3 star style accommodations.
 There are also lots of five-star hotels as well as plenty of budget accommodations.
 However, in the busy season, ALL hotel rooms can actually sell out!

 CLOSEST TO SITE ENTRANCE: Movenpick

 Bus From Aqaba to Petra